databricks/simr/README.md

 ## Advanced Configuration

-The following sections are targeted at users who aim to run SIMR on versions of Hadoop for which Spark jars have not been provided. **It is only necessary to build the appropriate version of spark-assembly*.jar and place it in the same directory as `simr` and `simr.jar`.** Instructions to build simr.jar are included for completeness.
+The following sections are targeted at users who aim to run SIMR on versions of Hadoop for which jars have not been provided.
+It is necessary to build both the appropriate version of spark-assembly*.jar and simr*.jar and place them in the same directory as the `simr` runtime script.

 ## Building Spark